 In this article, we’ve reached the point that I start talking from my CERTIFIED FINANCIAL PLANNER™ point of view.
 Perhaps you’ve read through the other 36 articles and have been wondering when I’m going to start discussing financial investments.
 Well, I’ve intentionally delayed talking about money and investments.
 You see, most folks think financial guys just talk about stocks, bonds, and mutual funds.
-Sure, I do some of that, but since I specialize in business growth and exit planning, I do so much more than that, too.
-So, friends, today is the day.
-Now is when “Justin the CFP®” talks.
+Sure, I do some of that, but since I specialize in business growth and exit planning, I do so much more than that.
+Friends, today is the day.
+Now, is when “Justin, the CFP®,” speaks up.

 Before I get into the nitty-gritty of what you can do with the proceeds of your business sale, though, let me say that the information in this article will not be specific to your individual financial situation.
 It is designed to give you information and ideas to discuss with your financial professional.
 They will be able to advise you according to your specific investment needs.

 For that reason, I’m also structuring this article a little differently than the first 36 articles.
 I’ll be discussing financial terms and outlining types of accounts into which business owners can invest.
 Technically, I’ve already created multiple blog posts and YouTube videos outside of this series that define and detail that same information.
 Additionally, I don’t want you to get so bogged down in financial information that you lose the excitement you have after selling your business.
 Therefore, if you would like more details about any of today’s topics, I’m including links to other articles and videos I’ve created.
 Or you can contact me to discuss your own specific situation.

 According to the National Endowment for Financial Education, about 70% of people who win the lottery or receive a large financial windfall end up broke within a few years.
 You just sold your business.
 I get that you did not just win the lottery.
 You’ve worked your tail off to reach this point, and I realize that.
 However, like many business owners, you’ve probably not dealt with this size of cash money before.